 Learn about statistics in the most fun way possible!
 A natural extension to Session 1 and continuing to learn in the same way, we will use math to look at games, model science, and predict the future.
 This session is about identifying and making sense of the things that happen around us, which is vital to contributing to a sustainable lifestyle in Hawai‘i and other island cultures.
 This course presents content that isn’t normally covered in a High School classroom, but something that is fun and worth learning to get ahead in the game of life.
 At the end of the session, students will be able to use statistics to make sense of uncertainty and probability in order to make valid and well-educated decisions.

 Middle School Mathematics

 Have you ever been taught something and wonder if or why it is true?
 In this session, we will take a deeper look at some underlying concepts of mathematics and play with logic puzzles.
 We’ll take a lesson from Native cultures who looked to their Kupuna for inspiration, by looking back at the Kupuna of mathematics and logical reasoning.
 By doing so, we will see the similarities of a mathematician and other island people’s mindsets that were used to develop our current mathematics and help these cultures thrive.
 This will surely help all students better understand anything they read in their textbooks.
-At the end of this session, students will develop a mathematical toolkit to gain deeper insight to the mathematics that they’ve learned and discover new mathematics.
+At the end of this session, students will develop a mathematical toolkit to gain deeper insight

 A Summer of IoT Tinkering